Oslandia/building-server/README.md

 Modify the file *conf/building.yml* to match your postgres configuration.

-## Generating the quadtree and the tile association
+## Generating the BVH and the tile association

     ./building-server-processdb.py conf/building.yml <city>